sisl/GrammarExpts.jl/README.md

 * Pkg.test("ExprSearch") to test all the submodules
 * Pkg.test("GrammarExpts") to test all the submodules

 Optional, more in-depth test that includes data processing.
+Requires the RLESCAS package.

 ```julia
 using GrammarExpts, PipelineTest